WebAssembly/spec/md-proto/WebAssembly.md

    of the [Type Section](#type-section) array.

 TODO: Describe the semantics of imports: module and function name resolution.
+Imports may be resolved to the exports of other modules or may be resolved in embedding-specific ways.

 TODO: Memory imports, global imports, table imports, per https://github.com/WebAssembly/design/pull/682